chinyereunamba/biabook/README.md

 ## Implementation Status

-Based on the comprehensive implementation plan, BookMe has achieved significant progress:
+Based on the comprehensive implementation plan, BiaBook has achieved significant progress:

 ### ✅ Completed (Tasks 1-8)